svanderburg/php-sbgallery/README.md

 * The `formeditor` folder contains an example of an editor with gallery integrated into the `php-sbdata` framework, so that input can be automatically validated and presented.
+* The `formeditor-translated` folder extends the previous example with a translation to Dutch

 API documentation
 =================